 Is that you?

 I remember when my daughter was young and innocent.
 She’d curl up on my lap, giddy with excitement to watch the big Thanksgiving Day parade.
 Happy sounds filled our home.
-It was a joy to be together.
+What a joy to be together.
 After the big meal, she would join in pulling on the turkey’s wishbone, smiling and laughing, hoping her wish would come true.

-The holidays I once looked forward to, I now dreaded.
+The holidays I once looked forward to I now dreaded.
 What previously brought joy, now brought increased pain and sadness, regret and longing.
 I didn’t know how to cope.